winfinit/tri-rail-schedule/README.md

 # tri-rail-schedule

 **tri-rail-schedule** is a library that allows one to query SFRTA Tri-Rail schedule offline.
-They dont have web services onfurtunatly (or they are hiding it well...), so there is a parser that does ugly scraping.
+They dont have web services unfurtunatly (or they are hiding it well...), so there is a parser that does ugly scraping, and saves it into a JSON structure.

 **This is not an official library from SFRTA or Tri Rail, please do not contact them for support, however you can always open bugs against this project on github**